MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 3. Unmark Post to General Ledger.
 Repeat this for the origins of Receivables Apply Doc. and Receivables Cash Receipts.

+> [!NOTE]
-*The accounts in General Ledger might be overstated if you don’t unmark this posting option.*
+> The accounts in General Ledger might be overstated if you don’t unmark this posting option.

 ### Entering open item beginning balances